 The question concerns the asymmetrical situation that arises when there is a combined reservation and objection and the distinction between 'hard' and 'soft' objections.
 When a State files a 'hard' objection, usually on the basis that a reservation is impermissible, the objecting State does not regard the reserving State as a party to the treaty.
-Conversely, a 'soft' objection does not affect other States that accept the reservation, which means that the combined effect of a reservation and a soft objection is that there are asymmetrical treaty relations: the reserving State will have a different obligation vis-à-vis the objecting State than in relation to non-objecting States.
+Conversely, a 'soft' objection does not prevent the entry into force of the treaty between the reserving and objecting States, which means that the combined effect of a reservation and a soft objection may be are asymmetrical treaty relations between all the parties.
+Put more simply, the reserving State will have a different obligation vis-à-vis the objecting State than in relation to non-objecting States.

 Precisely this situation arose in the Anglo-French Continental Shelf arbitral award, where France had lodged a statement to which the United Kingdom had objected.
 The statement was determined to constitute a reservation to Article 6 of the Treaty on the Continental Shelf by the arbitral Tribunal.
-The UK's objection, however, was
+The UK's objection, however, was 'soft'.

-'soft'.
 The Tribunal concluded that in such cases, the reservation would not be severed, that the provision as a whole was excluded between the two parties to the extent of the reservation (see Art 21(3) VCLT).
-However, vis-à-vis non-objecting States parties, the reservation would apply.
+However, vis-à-vis non-objecting States parties, France's reservation would apply.
 The best answers will identify correctly that this creates a degree of asymmetry in treaty relations, and is perhaps the reason why certain treaties (eg UNCLOS or the Rome Statute of the ICC) prohibit reservations altogether.